 Contra‘s two characters are great, you say?
 Let me introduce you to G.I.
 Joe, a Contra-like game where you choose up to three selectable characters from the G.I.
 Joe roster, all with unique abilities.
 Contrais hard, you say?
 You need to beat G.I.
 Joe three times just to see the true final ending.
 Contra is still the better game, you say?
 Alright, I’ll give you that.
 Just don’t call Duke and the boys schlubs.
 Strong men also cry.

 When you discover that the power in your hand can demolish large metallic columns, you can be sure that you’ll never touch yourself inappropriately again.
-Such is the premise (kinda) behind Shatterhand, the action game that asks you to pimp smack the world.
+Such is the premise (kinda) behind Shatterhand, the action game that asks you to smack the world upside its head.
 As a bonus, you also conjure robot friends to aid you in your destruction.
 Aggressive and brutal, Shatterhand wins in just about every way.